 Now that you know that securing an SBA loan isn’t going to be a walk in the park, how do you know if you will even qualify?

-As with any commercial loan, your credit score is the biggest determining factor.
+Your credit score is the biggest determining factor.

 In addition, your business needs to have been turned down for other private financing.